Nearly Optimal $L_p$ Risk Minimization: Algorithm Design and Analysis

 \section{Algorithm Design and Analysis}

 In this section, we focus on efficiently solving the convex-concave stochastic saddle point problem~\eqref{eq9form}.
-As discussed earlier, the key challenge of achieving a better complexity result stems from the fact that $\E\left[\|\cL'(x,y,z,\lambda,\xi)\|_2^2\right]\leq O(\epsilon^{-4})$.
-However, the Lipschitz constant that affects the complexity of our algorithm can be smaller.
-To illustrate this, we consider the following two perspectives.
+As discussed earlier in Section~\ref{subsec:lips}, the key challenge of achieving a better complexity result stems from the fact that the bound on $\E[\|\cL'(x,y,z,\lambda,\xi)\|_*^2]$ in~\eqref{eq:Lipsboundeps} is quite large, given in the order of $\cO(\epsilon^{-4})$.
+However, it might be possible to reduce this bound and thus the complexity of our algorithm through the following means.